 3.2 Average annual financial performance of family wood marketing

 The result of the average annual financial performance of family wood marketing in the area is shown in Table 2.
 The various cost variables examined in the study were unprocessed logs, transportation, labour, taxes, processing cost, fuel and power, maintenance and membership dues.
-While the fixed cost variables were saw machine, diesel engine, depreciation on saw machine, depreciation on generating set and rent.
-The estimation showed that the average total variable cost was ₦1,382,001.3; the fixed cost total was ₦668,605 which summed up to ₦2,050,606.30 as total cost.
+While the fixed cost variables were the saw machine, diesel engine, depreciation on the saw machine, depreciation on generating set and rent.
+The estimation showed that the average total variable cost was ₦1,382,001.3; the fixed cost total was ₦668,605, which summed up to ₦2,050,606.30 as total cost.
 The average annual revenue was ₦2,929,633.10 while the net profit was ₦879,026.80.
-The result further showed that the average annual current ratio was 2.9, meaning that wood business is able to pay its current debts or obligations since it is greater than 1.
-The rate of return on investment, (RORI) was 42.9% which indicates profitability as the business has capacity to generate 42.9% its total cost annually.
+The result further showed that the average annual current ratio was 2.9, meaning that the wood business can pay its current debts or obligations since it is greater than 1.
+The rate of return on investment, (RORI) was 42.9% which indicates profitability as the business can generate 42.9% its total cost annually.
 This result agrees with the report of Babatunde et al., (2007) who reported that wood marketing is profitable with great economic efficiency.
-This result also confirms Aiyeloja et al., (2013) who stated that wood business is a profitable venture.
+This result also confirms Aiyeloja et al., (2013), who stated that the wood business is a profitable venture.

 Table 2.
 Average annual financial performance of family wood marketing